BOARD OF DIRECTORS

 Karissa is very active in her various communities.
 As a proud Midtown resident, she is an elected member of the Brush Park Citizen’s District Council and an appointed member of the Neighborhood Advisory Council established for the development of the new Olympia Hockey Arena.
 She also volunteers with the Wolverine Bar Association, University of Michigan Black Alumni Club and Michigan Emerging Leaders.
 She was honored as an Up & Coming Lawyer by Michigan Lawyer's Weekly in 2013.
 Karissa is passionate about encouraging the development of emerging leaders and changing the conversation about Detroit through awareness and community involvement.

 Brian Cvetkovski, a first generation American and son to immigrant parents from Macedonia was born and raised in the Detroit area where his father worked and retired from a General Motors factory in Hamtramck and his mother working for a local school district.
 Raised in a blue collar home, it gave him much appreciation and love for the Motor City.
-Graduate of the public school system and also a graduate holding a BBA and having the entrepreneur spirit, he was always trying new ventures including purchasing a foreclosed home after high school.
-After failing to settle on a business idea, he enrolled at Walsh College to pursue his MBA/MSF, where career services helped him gain a career in the financial services industry.
+Graduate of the public school system and also a graduate holding a BBA.
+Having the entrepreneur spirit, he was always trying new ventures.
+After failing a handful of times in those ventures, he enrolled at Walsh College to pursue his MBA/MSF, where career services helped him gain a career in the financial services industry.

-At age 24 he started his own financial practice and affiliated with MassMutual Southeast Michigan.
+At age 24 he started his own financial practice and affiliated with a large insurance company.
 Growing up experiencing the financial strains a family goes through being in a blue collar home, and especially here in Detroit where families rely on the Big “Three” (GM, Chrysler, and Ford), he knew he found his passion, to help people achieve their financial goals and protect their families.
-Brian, a community advocate is an engaged member of the Detroit Regional Chamber, Young Leader at the Detroit Economic Club, board member at UMAD (United Macedonians of Detroit), and member to various chambers of commerce.
+In 2017 Brian opened a new office in Shelby Twp, MI - Cvetkovski Financial, LLC where he is focused on helping families and business owners with insurance and financial services.
+Brian, a community advocate is a Young Leader at the Detroit Economic Club, board member at UMAD (United Macedonians of Detroit), United States Golf Association (USGA) member and member of The Golf Association of Michigan (GAM).
+In his spare time he enjoys spending quality time with loved ones and fitting in 18 holes at this local golf club.
 As for the future, he vows to stay committed to his community, his Macedonian heritage and build his family in Detroit where his heart is.

 Whitney Griffin is an Account Manager for Epsilon, managing the General Motors account, and is a marketing maven who enjoys helping businesses increase their brand awareness and bottom lines through marketing and advertising.
 Whitney lends her digital marketing expertise to help expand DYP's brand by chairing the Communications Committee and managing DYP's social media channels.